-How is the P0C6E code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost to diagnose the P0C6E code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the P0C6E code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The battery temperature sensors are provided at 3 locations of the HV battery.
 The resistance of the thermistor, which is built into each battery temperature sensor, varies in accordance with changes in the HV battery temperature.
 The lower the battery temperature, the higher the thermistor resistance.
 Conversely, the higher the temperature, the lower the resistance.
 The battery smart unit uses the battery temperature sensors to detect the HV battery temperature, and sends the detected value to the power management control ECU.
 Based on the results of this detection, the power management control ECU controls the blower fan.
 (The blower fan starts when HV battery temperature rises above a predetermined level.)